OG1103/Full-Stack-Node.js-Codes/BackEnd/Database/MongoDB/Mongoose/What is Mongoose.md

 ### 1. Schema Definition

 - While MongoDB allows you to insert documents with varying structures, Mongoose enables you to define a schema for your collections.
 This ensures that all documents in a collection follow the same structure.
+- By default, Mongoose ignores fields that are not defined in the schema upon insertions and updates.
+However, if we set strict: false, then those undefined fields can be inserted but by default strict is set to true so Mongoose ignores fields that are not defined in the schema.

 ### 2. Validation